 Since each professor tailors the Incentive Program to fit their class, the way that marks are allocated and the number of workshops students should attend varies from class to class.
 You may want to listen carefully to announcements in class, check for this information on your course syllabus, or email your professor directly and ask.
 In addition, the instructor may assign specific workshop topics that need to be completed in order to receive the credit.

 You can find out by checking your course syllabus.
 Usually the professor will include the program information and instructions for students to follow.
-If you can’t find this information, you may want to ask the instructor if they are or will be participating in the program.
+CSAS also keeps an up to date list of courses that are registered with the Incentive Program on our website here.
+If you can’t find information on whether your courses is involved with the Incentive Program, you could ask the instructor if they are or will be participating in the program.